norlove/BigQuery-Continuous-Queries-Demo/README.md

 3. Click Browse and find the project you are using for this demo.
 Then Select "CONTINUOUS" as the Job Type.
 Click Create.
 <img width="558" alt="Screenshot 2024-08-01 at 6 27 59 PM" src="https://github.com/user-attachments/assets/8f455be4-5fd1-469c-be3f-e3f3e3d43133">

+**NOTE: If you do not see this option, your project or user may not be allowlisted to use the BigQuery continuous queries public preview.
+Fill out [this request form](https://docs.google.com/forms/d/e/1FAIpQLSc-SL89C9K997jSm_u3oQH-UGGe3brzsybbX6mf5VFaA0a4iA/viewform) to obtian access.**

 4. You'll now see your assignment created under your reservation:
 <img width="1423" alt="Screenshot 2024-07-28 at 4 18 35 PM" src="https://github.com/user-attachments/assets/35464bff-d47d-4ffb-ae8f-ba8a30331992">